wbwlkr/fake-hunter/README.md

 ## Description

-Fake Hunter stalks possible fakes by searching for copies of a given image url.
+Fake Hunter stalks possible fakes by searching for copies of a given image's url.

 The spider use Google Reverse Image Search and scrap the url of every images of the list.